 In LINQ, sorting operators are used to change the order or sequence of data (either ascending or descending) based on one or more attributes.
-Following are the different type of sorting operators available in LINQ.
+The following are the different types of sorting operators available in LINQ.

 These sorting operators are used to sort the data.
-But the last operator REVERSE simply reverses the items in the collection.
-Rest of the operators are used to orders the data just like we use Order by clause in SQL.
-These sorting operators are similar to what we do in SQL but only the difference is we are using these operators in LINQ.
+But the last operator REVERSE reverses the items in the collection.
+The rest of the operators are used to order the data, just like we use Order by clause in SQL.
+These sorting operators are similar to what we do in SQL, but only the difference is we are using these operators in LINQ.

 |OrderBy||This operator will sort values in ascending order.||orderby|